Wilshire Gun EDC Match

 3rd Place: $100.00 gift card

-Purpose of match: To promote proficiency with the equipment we carry every day.
+Purpose of the match: To promote proficiency with the equipment we carry every day.
 The matches are designed to be fast, with simple scoring and simple statistics.
 Scoring is designed to favor accuracy over speed.
-Every effort will be made to have match results completed and announced within a half hour of the last round fired.
+Every effort will be made to have match results completed and announced within a half-hour of the last round fired.

 Equipment required: Handgun, .45 caliber or smaller, under 16” in overall length.
-Holster must be worn at the belt line between 12:00 and 5:00 for right handed shooters, between 12:00 and 7:00 for left handed shooters.
+Your Holster must be worn at the beltline between 12:00 and 5:00 for right-handed shooters, between 12:00 and 7:00 for left-handed shooters.
 No reversed holsters (cavalry draw) will be allowed.
-No cross-draw, or shoulder holsters will be allowed due to safety issues.
-Holster must cover the trigger and trigger guard of the pistol.
+No cross-draw or shoulder holsters will be allowed due to safety issues.
+Your Holster must cover the trigger and trigger guard of the pistol.
 Bullets must be lead cored, with or without a copper jacket or plating.
 No steel jacketed or plated bullets will be allowed on the indoor range.

 180 rule: Muzzle of the pistol must stay downrange of a plane parallel to the backstop, and at the position of the firing line.
 This allows nearly 180 degrees of muzzle motion forward of this line.
 Allowing a muzzle to touch or cross this plane will result in immediate disqualification for the match.

 Stage scoring: USPSA targets will be used, scored on a “time plus” system.
 “A” zone hits will be +0 seconds.
 “B” and “C” zone hits will score as +2 seconds.
 “D” zone will score as +4 seconds.
 Misses are +10 seconds.
 Penalties for failure to follow stage procedures will be +5 seconds.